Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Conclusion and Future Work

 We studied compiled AI as a production systems design point for LLM-based workflow automation, with emphasis on the healthcare domain where reliability and auditability are regulatory requirements.
-Building on the compilation paradigm established in DSPy, LLM+P, and related work, we characterized compiled AI's operational properties across two task types, showed that it generalizes through the Code Factory variant to semantic tasks requiring bounded LLM invocation, and demonstrated consistent advantages in token economics (57$\times$ reduction at 1,000 transactions), latency (450$\times$ improvement on function-calling), determinism (100\% reproducibility vs.\ 95\% for runtime inference), and cost at scale (40--57$\times$ TCO reduction at 1M transactions/month).
+Building on the compilation paradigm established in DSPy, LLM+P, and related work, we characterized compiled AI's operational properties across structured (BFCL) and semantic (DocILE, via Code Factory bounded tool calls) task regimes, and demonstrated consistent advantages in token economics (57$\times$ reduction at 1,000 transactions on function-calling), latency (450$\times$ improvement on function-calling), determinism in the control plane (100\% reproducibility for compiled orchestration vs.\ 95\% for runtime inference), and cost at scale (40--57$\times$ TCO reduction at 1M transactions/month).

-The approach trades flexibility for determinism, cost efficiency, auditability, and reduced attack surface---properties that matter most in well-specified, high-volume, compliance-sensitive workflow regimes.
+The approach trades flexibility for determinism, cost efficiency, auditability, and reduced attack surface.
+These properties matter most in well-specified, high-volume, compliance-sensitive workflow regimes.
 We release our evaluation framework and benchmark suite to enable systematic comparison across the community.